jhe2155/surestart/README.md

 I felt quite while attempting this project - our previous assignments regarding neural networks had been purely theoretical, and jumping straight into practical applications felt like a weird stretch.
 I wasn't really familiar with a lot of the necessary packages at all, much less how to implement them.
 Thus, I mostly ended up copying others' code while trying to figure out how it worked.

+## Day 16
+One great thing about ReLu is that it is capable of outputting a zero value, unlike a lot of other activation functions.
+According to the reading, this is called "sparse representation" and is a desirable trait in a model as it can improve efficiency and learning.

+Overall, I found today's reading to be quite approachable and easy to understand.

 ## Day 6
 Today's task was to follow a tutorial for a convolutional neural network.
 I felt a little better going into this time with a bit more experience, and the readings also helped a bit more with helping me understand confusion matrices and such.